 Consider the weather a little before you embark.
 Do you prefer to walk in hot weather or cold?
 Do you like the glaring sun or shorter days?
 Crowds are another important consideration.
 On the more popular stretches, summer, spring, and autumn weekends can be very busy.
 And even more so on school holidays.
 If you’re keen to avoid crowds, plan accordingly.

-Is The Route Well-Marked?
+Is The Thames Path Trail Well-Marked?

-- Yellow: suitable for walkers
+- Yellow is only for walkers

 For this walk, there’s no need for a compass.
 You might want to carry a map or a guidebook to spot the sights along the way, but there’s no real need for any tools when it comes to navigation.